Estate Planning & Inheritance Glossary

 Will

-Legal declaration that describes how you want the assets that are titled in your name to be distributed after your death.
+Legal declaration by an individual that describes how they want the assets titled in their name to be distributed after death.

 This information is for educational purposes only and is not intended as estate planning advice.
 Please consult an estate planner or attorney for advice regarding your situation.